A Bridge Loan is typically a short term business related loan, which will be paid in full with a refinance or sale of real property.

 Brazington Mortgage, LLC structures bridge loans with a minimum term of three, seven or ten years, whatever meets your needs.

-None of the loans originated by Brazington Mortgage, LLC have a prepayment penalty.
+Most of the loans originated by Brazington Mortgage, LLC have no prepayment penalty.
 With no prepayment penalty you can payoff at any time and quit paying interest.

 Most Notes are escrowed at Evergreen Note Servicing, doing business as Allegro Escrow Services.
 Allegro charges a modest set-up fee, modest monthly fee and a modest closeout fee when the Note pays in full.